plivesey/RocketData/README.md

 ## Documentation

-To get started, you should take a look at the [docs](https://linkedin.github.io/RocketData).
+To get started, you should take a look at the [docs](https://plivesey.github.io/RocketData).

 ### Consistency Manager

-Rocket Data uses [ConsistencyManager-iOS](https://github.com/linkedin/ConsistencyManager-iOS/) to manage the in-memory consistency of models.
+Rocket Data uses [ConsistencyManager-iOS](https://github.com/plivesey/ConsistencyManager-iOS/) to manage the in-memory consistency of models.
 While you never need to access the Consistency Manager directly, understanding how it works will help you understand Rocket Data.

-## Security

-If you believe you have discovered a security issue, please send an email to security@linkedin.com with information and detailed instructions on how to reproduce the issue.